syncfusion-content/uwp-docs/uwp/Radial-Slider/Maximum.md

----
+﻿---
 layout: post
-title: maximum in UWP Radial Slider control | Syncfusion®
+title: Maximum in UWP Radial Slider | Syncfusion®
-description: Learn here all about maximum support in Syncfusion® UWP Radial Slider (SfRadialSlider) control and more.
+description: Set the upper limit of the selectable value range using the Maximum property in the UWP Radial Slider (SfRadialSlider) control.
 platform: uwp
 control: SfRadial Slider
 documentation: ug
 ---

-# maximum in UWP Radial Slider (SfRadialSlider)
+# Maximum in UWP Radial Slider (SfRadialSlider)

 Gets or sets the maximum possible value.